Repayment rules

 • Your repayment period lasts up to 15 years.

 • You never have to pay more than 12 per cent of your income above the ability threshold.
-If you are single with no children, that threshold is 84 per cent of the national minimum wage.
+If you are single without children, this threshold is 84 per cent of the national minimum wage.
 In all other cases it is 120 per cent.

-• You can opt to pay by direct debit.
-If you do, you receive a € 0.77 discount on your monthly instalment.
+• If you pay by direct debit, you receive a € 0.77 discount on your monthly instalment.
+However, if a direct debit fails, there is no discount for this month.

-• You can apply for a reduction to your monthly instalment yourself.
+• You can apply for a reduction of your monthly instalment yourself.
 You decide whether or not to include your partner’s income when calculating your payments.

 • Your income is divided into bands.
 In each band you pay a different percentage of your income, rising as your earnings increase.